-As a citizen of the European Union, you have human rights under the European Union Charter of Fundamental Rights (EUCFR).
+As a citizen of the European Union, you are entitled to the full protection of the human rights conferred by the European Union Charter of Fundamental Rights (EUCFR).
 Irish courts are required to take these rights into consideration whenever they are acting within the scope of EU law-which they do when they enforce contracts covered under the UCTD-such as mortgage contracts.

 The Court of Justice of the European Union (CJEU) interprets EU law and provides guidance to member states on how it should be enforced.
 The CJEU had held that your fundamental right to a home under Article 7 of the EUCFR must be taken into consideration before possession orders are ordered by a court in these cases.
 What this means is that before courts enter possession orders, they are required to consider the impact of possession on the rights of you and others in the household, and determine whether possession is a proportional remedy, taking into account the impact on other fundamental rights under the EUCFR.
+The requirement that courts conduct proportionality assessments before granting possession orders was enacted into Irish law in 2019.
 Annex F contains a complete list of rights under the EUCFR, but, for example, in addition to the right to a home, the EUCFR include the rights of children, older people, and people with disabilities living in the home.